SharePoint/sp-dev-docs/docs/general-development/sharepoint-design-manager-image-renditions.md

 ## Create an image rendition
 <a name="Create"> </a>

-When an image rendition is created, SharePoint Server 2013 creates a unique ID that identifies that image rendition.
+When an image rendition is created, SharePoint creates a unique ID that identifies that image rendition.
 An image is generated when SharePoint Server first receives a request for the image rendition.